LukeScrewdriver/LukeScrewdriver/README.md

+Hi im LukeScrewdriver,<br>
-Hi im LukeScrewdriver, i like programming, made 3d models with my 3D printer and other things.<br>
+im from Italy 🇮🇹 i like programming, made 3d models with my 3D printer and other things.<br>
 I have a diploma in maintenance and technical assistance (achieved in 2019).<br>

 Below I leave other information about myself.